- Completed project

-Ecosystem connectivity: tracking biochemical fluxes to inform ecosystem based management
+Ecosystem connectivity: tracking biochemical fluxes to inform EBM

-We traced the fate of water and sediments from land through coastal food webs, evaluating connections between coastal and deep sea habitats, and identified the effects of key coastal developments (for example, aquaculture) on food web connectivity.
+We traced the fate of water and sediments from land through coastal food webs, evaluating connections between coastal and deep sea habitats, and identified the effects of key coastal developments (such as aquaculture) on food web connectivity.

 Effective restoration and recovery of Aotearoa New Zealand’s coastal ecosystems relies on accurate information about their function and the influence of human activities.
 Our research will help guide effective decision-making by providing information on the connections that are vital for productive, healthy ecosystems.